 Check out the Events page for more info for all 3 of my groups: BUTTA, Demolition Brass Band, and the Dave Mullen Group as well as other gigs I'm doing too.

 You can also hear and purchase my critically acclaimed album "MAHONEY'S WAY" on ROBERTS MUSIC GROUP (RMG) featuring notables Nile Rodgers, Mark Egan, Marc Ribot, Victor Jones, and a gospel choir to boot!
-The album can be purchased through Amazon.com.
+The album can be purchased here to through PayPal.
+Contact me for more details.

 Thanks for checking it out.
 Come back for upcoming sheet music downloads, mp3s, and other fun stuff.

-Saxophonist/Producer/Composer Dave Mullen has performed and/or recorded with Nile Rodgers, Gloria Gaynor, Roy Ayers, P-Funk, The Brand New Heavies, Eddie Hazel, Groove Collective, Gil Scott Heron, Marc Ribot, Mark Egan, Bernie Worrell, Hans Glawischnig, Boris Koslov, Jon Cowherd, Brian Jackson, George Porter, Dirty Dozen Brass Band, Walter “Wolfman” Washington, Claudio Roditi, Cecil Bridgewater, John Gros, Victor Jones, John Hicks, Billy “Bass” Nelson, Jerome Brailey, Blue Man Group, Mood II Swing, Firewater, G Love and Special Sauce, The Jesus Lizard, Slick Rick, Danny Gottlieb, Delfeayo Marsalis, Robin Eubanks, Horacio "El Negro" Hernandez, John Benitez, and many others.
+Saxophonist/Producer/Composer Dave Mullen has performed and/or recorded with many renowned artists such as Nile Rodgers, Gloria Gaynor, Roy Ayers, Gil Scott Heron, Marc Ribot, Mark Egan, Bernie Worrell, John Medeski, Hans Glawischnig, Boris Koslov, Jon Cowherd, P-Funk, The Brand New Heavies, Eddie Hazel, Brian Jackson, George Porter, The Dirty Dozen Brass Band, Walter “Wolfman” Washington, Claudio Roditi, Cecil Bridgewater, John Gros, Victor Jones, John Hicks, Billy “Bass” Nelson, Jerome Brailey, Groove Collective, Blue Man Group, Mood II Swing, Firewater, G Love and Special Sauce, The Jesus Lizard, Slick Rick, Danny Gottlieb, Delfeayo Marsalis, Robin Eubanks, Horacio "El Negro" Hernandez, John Benitez, and many others.